How to Choose a Mediator

 A “Good Fit.”
 It’s important that you feel comfortable with your mediator.
 You don’t have to be best friends, but you do need to feel comfortable discussing important personal issues with your mediator.
 If you interview two mediators and both are equally qualified, go with the one you like more.

 Level of Experience.
 There are many aspects to a mediator’s “experience.”
 How many cases has your mediator successfully mediated?
 Has your mediator taken trainings or received certifications?
 How recently?
 Does your mediator participate in the local mediation community?
 To what degree does your mediator keep up on developments in the law and trends in mediation?
+Experience is important, but it is not necessarily the most important consideration.
+All great mediators were once brand-new mediators with no experience!

 Subject Matter Expertise.
 Does your mediator have “subject matter” expertise, i.e., expertise with your particular type of dispute?
 For example, if you need to mediate a trademark dispute would you rather use a mediator with intellectual property experience or with divorce experience?
 Is it important to you that your mediator has relevant experience before his or her career as mediator?
 For example, many family mediators are former (or current) family law attorneys.
 On the other hand, some mediators hold themselves out as general practice mediators and focus more on the communication aspect of mediation and less on the subject matter aspect.